 Please join us in helping to encourage our local young artists by informing them of this new opportunity.
 If any students express interest in this scholarship, please have them complete an application and send it to the address provided below.
 The deadline for applying is Wednesday, January 15, 2020.

 Please review the guidelines and scholarship application for additional details.

 The Columbia Choral Society held its annual Guthrie Darr Young Artist Scholarship competition on Saturday, February 11, 2017.
 This year’s winner, Michael Ntwa, received a $500 scholarship to be used for private voice lessons.
 Mr. Ntwa, a student at Irmo High School, who performed works by Vaughn Williams and Schubert.
 He has sung in choirs since a young age, including the prestigious Vienna Boys Choir, and currently sings with the Trinity Choir and the Irmo High School Chorus.
 Dr. Elizabeth Mears, the director of the Columbia Choral Society, Dr. Lillian Quackenbush, professor emeritus of Columbia College, and Dr. Diana Amos, professor at Columbia College, served as the jury for the competition.

-In addition to the scholarship, Mr. Ntwa will perform at the Columbia Choral Society’s spring concert on March 26, 2017 at the Washington Street United Methodist Church in Columbia.
-This concert also features singers and musicians from Ridge View and Richland North East High Schools.
+In addition to the scholarship, Mr. Ntwa performed at the Columbia Choral Society’s spring concert on March 26, 2017 at the Washington Street United Methodist Church in Columbia.
+This concert also featured singers and musicians from Ridge View and Richland North East High Schools.